OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 `if let` `Some(`*nameLeft*`)` `=` *nameRight* *codeblock* [`else` [*codeblock* | *if statement* | *if let statement*]]?

 > It is required that *nameLeft* is an identifier, and *nameRight* is an expression of some option type.
-> If *nameRight* returns the Some variant of an option type, within *codeblock* a new local variable *nameLeft* is created with the inner value of *nameRight*,
+> If *nameRight* returns the Some variant of an option type, within *codeblock* a new local variable *nameLeft* is created with the inner value and type of *nameRight*,
 > and *codeblock* is run.
 If *nameRight* is the None variant and *elseblock* is present, then, if present, the `else` statement is run instead.
 > *nameRight* must always be an option type.